surajit003/DjangoERP/README.md

 Small gotcha ?

         - The view uses something called a use_case_type.
 What the heck is a use_case_type ?
         Well, put it this way - Think about, if you decide to save the data to an external crm e.g hubspot.
-Then, simply changing the use_case_type="hubspot" is enough and based on the use_case_type, the `get_repository_for_{entity_name}` will return the right repository.
+        Then, simply changing the use_case_type="hubspot" is enough and based on the use_case_type, the `get_repository_for_{entity_name}` will return theright repository.
         So, technically nothing changes in the view and you can plug external crms to save data or get data easily.

         - Additionally, the repository abstracts away all the CRUD logic.
 So, plugging things in and out without worrying about the Infrastructure is a charm.